 This bacon and leek pasta recipe comes together fast and uses a handful of everyday ingredients.
 Great for busy weeknights!

 I find leeks to be underrated.
-They're likely most popular in Potato Leek Soup, but you don't really see them in pasta dishes as prominently as soups.
+They're likely most popular in Potato Leek Soup, (there's also delicious sautéed as a side dish) but you don't really see them in pasta dishes as prominently as soups.
 They have a sort of buttery and mild oniony taste that isn't overpowering.
 I love the bacon and leek combo in this quick and easy pasta recipe.

 How to make leek and bacon pasta: